vivdalal/Vivek_Dalal_IOTLab_project/README.md

 4. Open Postman
 1. Import the IOT-Project.postman_collection.json file into Postman.
 File can be found in the /documentation/evidences directory
 2. Try out the different HTTP POST/PUT/GET/DELETE requests
+3. You can create the visualization of your choice on Kibana.
+Follow the below steps
+  1. Spin up Kibana.
+  2. Go to the URL : http://localhost:5601
+  3. Go to the Dashboard section from the left
+  3. Select the attribute from the reading index on which you want live updates.
+For eg : alertlevel is not NONE
+  4. The query will execute at the interval you mention and the output will be shown below on the dashboard

 Author:
 Vivek Dalal